isaqueks/liteORM/README.md

         }
     ]);
     ```
     I will provide more details about it in the technical documentation.
+    ⚠️ Parameter binding is used with `value`, however `compare` values
+    will be directly concatenated into the query.

  7. Creating a database wrapper:
     As I mentioned before, the first argument `SimpleCrud` constructor requires is a database connection object.
 This object needs to have a specific `promise` method, which is very likely to not match the connection object you are using.
 In this case, you need to create a database conection wrapper object, like this: